Vaginal ring

 • vaginal infections

-If you have an increased risk of developing blood clots you should not use a vaginal ring.
+If you have an increased risk of blood clots (in Norwegian), you should not use the vaginal ring.

-• Pain or swelling in one leg or arm.
-These may be signs of a blood clot in one of the veins of the leg or arm (deep vein thrombosis).
+• Pain or swelling in one leg or arm, which may indicate a blood clot in a vein (deep vein thrombosis).

-• Sudden breathing difficulties and severe chest pains.
-These may be signs of blood clots in the lungs (pulmonary embolism).
+• Sudden difficulty breathing and severe chest pain, which may indicate a blood clot in the lungs (pulmonary embolism).

-What happens if the vaginal ring is out for too long?
+What if the ring is out for too long?

-If the vaginal ring has been out of the vagina for less than three hours, it can be rinsed in lukewarm water and put back in place.
+If the vaginal ring has been out of the vagina for less than three hours, it can be rinsed with lukewarm water and reinserted.

-If the ring has been out for longer, it is a good idea to contact your doctor or healthcare professional who can advise you on how to proceed.
+If the ring has been out for a longer period, it is recommended to contact a doctor or healthcare provider for advice on how to proceed.

 Olafia Clinic